Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Introduction

-A potential solution to the difficulties of reversible solvers comes with the class of \emph{Explicit and Effectively Symmetric (EES)} Runge--Kutta schemes introduced in \cite{shmelev2025explicit}.
-Instead of considering exactly reversible schemes, the authors propose schemes which are almost reversible, up to an acceptable tolerance level.
-Such schemes offer stable, explicit integration methods which are virtually indistinguishable from truly symmetric schemes in practice.
-The authors demonstrate the efficacy of EES schemes on classical ODEs, and show that EES schemes are capable of producing similar results to classical schemes such as RK3 and RK4.
-In \cite{shmelev2025explicit}, the formulation of EES schemes is limited to ODEs, without an explicit generalisation to the case of SDEs or RDEs.
+A potential solution to the difficulties of reversible solvers comes with the class of \emph{Explicit and Effectively Symmetric (EES)} Runge--Kutta schemes~\citep{shmelev2025explicit}.
+EES schemes relax exact reversibility to reversibility within a controlled tolerance, giving stable explicit methods that are empirically indistinguishable from truly symmetric schemes while retaining stability comparable to classical schemes such as RK3 and RK4.
+Importantly, unlike auxiliary-state reversible solvers, EES schemes retain the structure of ordinary Runge--Kutta methods making them more suited to geometric integration.
+However, the existing formulation in \citet{shmelev2025explicit} is limited to Euclidean ODEs: it does not treat stochastic dynamics, establish low-storage $2N$ realisations, or provide a construction capable of geometric integration over Lie groups.

-Derivative-free \emph{Runge--Kutta (RK) methods} for RDEs were introduced by \cite{redmann2022runge}.
-Similarly to classical RK schemes for ODEs, the study of these methods is conducted through the formalism of B-series ~\citep{hairer2006geometric,mclachlan2015butcher,butcher2021b}.
-A B-series is an infinite series representation of a method, indexed by (labelled) non-planar rooted trees.
-A brief overview of B-series is given in Appendix \ref{appendix:trees}.
-A natural consequence of this analysis is that a general Runge--Kutta method for RDEs is given in terms of tree-iterated integrals of the underlying driving process.
-In practice, these tree-iterated integrals cannot be simulated directly as their distributions are often intractable.
-Following~\citep{deya2012milstein}, \cite{redmann2022runge} replaced these tree-iterated integrals with products of increments of the driving path.
-This substitution simplifies the derivation of Runge--Kutta coefficients and makes it feasible to establish order conditions up to any desired order.